Haidakhan Babaji: Guru for Westerners

 Babaji was introduced to many Westerners by Leonard Orr, an exponent of immortalism and a founder of the breathwork practice of rebirthing.
 Orr maintained that Babaji was an immortal; his belief system was shaken by Babaji's death from a heart attack in 1984.
 His following is widespread in the Western world, with followings in countries including Austria, Germany, Italy, Sweden, Switzerland, the United Kingdom, and the United States, where the "Yogananda/Babaji Lineage" was established in multiple centres (Note: These include the Haidakhan Samaj in the United States; the other centres would be related only if a connection with Yogananda's Babaji is assumed.) by the time of the first American Hindu census in 2011.

 An ashram dedicated to Babaji, the Haidakhandi Universal Ashram, with a temple to the goddess Lakshmi, was founded in Crestone, Colorado in 1989.

 The musician Gopal Hari and his wife Ambika formed a group named Goma, performing Haidakhandi chants on their albums River of Grace and Sacred Source, and a third album of the Haidakhandi Aarati (service of worship).

 Haidakhandi Samaj

-In India, the Haidakhandi Samaj, with ashrams at Haidakhan village and at Chilliyanaula (Chilianola), provides both communal living and to spread Babaji's message.
+In India, the Haidakhandi Samaj, with ashrams at Haidakhan village and at Chilliyanaula (Chilianola), provides both communal living and resources to spread Babaji's message.
 The Haidakhan ashram, called "Haidakhan Vishwa Mahadham", offers medical and dental services.
-The Chilliyanaula ashram, called "Anandpuri Ashram", offers free cataract surgery, an ear, nose, and throat clinic, and dental services.
+The Chilliyanaula ashram, called "Anandpuri Ashram", offers free cataract surgery, an ENT clinic, and dental services.